 - II.
-Imports into India are generally not restricted through maintenance of quotas.
-The periodicity of quotas for the two items mentioned above is annual. - III.
-This question is relevant only in cases where a quota system is maintained.
-A quota system is generally not operative in India.
-The restricted items (other than those for which imports are prohibited) may be allowed against Specific Import Licences or in accordance with the Public Notices issued for this purpose.
+Imports into India are not restricted through maintenance of quotas. - III.
+This question is relevant only in cases where a quota system is maintained and a quota system is not operative in India.
+The restrictive items (other than those imports of which are prohibited) may be allowed against Specific Import Licences or in accordance with the Public Notices issued for this purpose.
 Such items are subject to Actual User Conditions unless this condition is specifically dispensed with.
 The names of the licence holders can be made available to the Government and export promotion bodies of the exporting countries upon request. - IV.
-As already stated, India normally does not apply quota restrictions on imports. - V. The application for specific licences mentioned in paragraph 2 above are processed after clearance by the Exim Facilitation Committee as per the prescribed time schedule for disposal. - VI.
-Import licences, wherever required, are issued within a specified period of validity, currently 24 months for shipment of goods.
-It is up to the importer to import goods at any time during the validity period of the import licence.
-Import licences are valid for the already shipped/arrived goods, provided customs duties have not been paid and the goods have not been cleared by customs. - VII.
+As already stated India does not have quota restrictions on imports. - V. The application for special licences mentioned in paragraph 2 above are processed within the prescribed time period after clearance by the Exim Facilitation Committee as per prescribed time schedule for disposal. - VI.
+Import licences, wherever required, are issued within a specified period of validity for shipment of goods.
+It is up to the importer to import goods any time during the validity period of the import licence.
+Import licences are valid for the already shipped/arrived goods provided customs duties have not been paid and the goods have not been cleared by customs. - VII.
 Import applications are submitted to the Office of the DGFT, New Delhi or its regional offices, as the case may be.
 The practice of routing licence applications through the sponsoring authorities has been dispensed with.
 Such applications are now considered by an Exim Facilitation Committee, wherever necessary, constituted for this purpose.
 There is a single administrative organ for considering these applications. - VIII.
-A quota system is normally not maintained in India.
-The import of restricted list items is allowed on technical criteria fixed by the Licensing Committee.
+No quota system is maintained in India.
+The import of restricted list items is allowed on a first-come, first-served basis and past-performance basis by the licensing Committee.
 There is no maximum limit to be allocated per applicant.
-The applications are examined as soon as they are received.
+The track record and financial position of new importers is kept in mind while issuing the licences.
+The applications are examined as soon as they are received. - IX.

-- IX.
 At present, no imports into India are being made under bilateral quotas or export restraint arrangements. - X. As stated in reply 6.IX, no imports are made into India on the basis of export permits. - XI.
-The licences mentioned in paragraph 2 above are issued either with Actual User Condition or on freely transferable condition.
-However, these licences do not bear the condition that imported goods should be exported and not sold in the domestic market. - 7.(a) The licences are valid for goods already shipped/arrived at the customs' ports but not already cleared by customs. - (b) Yes, if the applicant fulfils the legal requirements. - (c) No. - (d) The importer has to approach the DGFT for an import licence.
-The applicants need not approach other authorities for a visa note or approval.
+The licences mentioned in paragraph 2 above are issued either with Actual User Condition or freely transferable condition.
+However, these licences do not bear the condition that imported goods should be exported and not sold in the domestic market. - 7.(a) The licences shall be valid for goods already shipped/arrived at the customs' port but not already cleared by the customs.

+- (b) Yes, if the applicant fulfils the legal requirements. - (c) No. - (d) The importer has to approach the DGFT for an import licence.
+The applicants need not approach other authorities for visa note or approval.
 Only single administrative clearance is required. - 8.
-The licensing authority may refuse to grant an import licence: - (i) if the applicant has contravened any law relating to customs or foreign exchange; - (ii) if it has been decided by the Central Government to import through State Trading Enterprises and distribution thereof through special or specialized agencies; - (iii) if any action against the applicant is pending under the Foreign Trade (Development and Regulation) Act, 1992, or rules and orders made thereunder; - (iv) if the applicant fails to pay any penalty imposed on him under the said Act; - (v) if the applicant is not eligible for a licence in accordance with any provisions of the Export and Import Policy.
+The licensing authority may refuse to grant an import licence: - (i) if the applicant has contravened any law relating to customs or foreign exchange; - (ii) if it has been decided by the Central Government to import through State Trading Enterprises and distribution thereof through special or specialized agencies; - (iii) if any action against the applicant is pending under the Foreign Trade (Development and Regulation) Act, 1992, or rules and orders made thereunder; - (iv) if the applicant fails to pay any penalty imposed on him under the said act; and - (v) if the applicant is not eligible for a licence in accordance with any provisions of the Export and Import Policy.